Mortgage repossession hearings

 Do not feel under pressure to talk to them at this stage.

-You can ask the duty adviser to negotiate on your behalf if you want.
+You can ask the duty adviser to talk to them about repayments if you want.

 Be polite and do not interrupt

-The judge will invite you or your adviser to speak after the lender’s representative.
+The judge invites you or your adviser to speak after your lender’s representative.

-The person speaking for the lender will usually tell the judge:
+The person speaking for your lender usually tells the judge:

 Answer any questions they ask you directly.